October 26, 2019 – By Brian O'Connell

 The Bottom Line

 There’s no guarantee a family loan won’t bring disappointment and conflict, but that won’t stop us from helping the people we love the most.
-If you agree to lend money to family, make sure to set expectations, draw up a contract and make sure your spouse is aware that the loan is happening.
+If you agree to lend money to family, having a plan is the best thing you can do.
+Be sure to make sure to set expectations, draw up a contract, and make sure your spouse is aware that the loan is happening.